Best Coleslaw Recipe

 What Are The Health Benefits Of Cabbage?

 Cabbage is a super healthy food to include in your diet!
 There’s tons of nutrition in cabbage.
 It’s an excellent source of Vitamin C and Vitamin K. It’s been shown to reduce inflammation, improve digestion, lower blood pressure and cholesterol.
 Red/purple cabbage contains anthocyanin, a powerful antioxidant that has a multitude of health benefits.
 It’s amazing that one little side dish filled with cabbage can provide so many nutrients for your body.

 - 1/2 cup mayonnaise

-- Whisk together dressing ingredients and set aside.
+- In a medium bowl, whisk together dressing ingredients and set aside.

 - Combine the veggies in a large mixing bowl.
 Pour the dressing over the slaw a little at a time and toss to fully combine.
 You don't have to use all of the dressing.

 - Cover and refrigerate 1 to 2 hours to let the flavors meld together, before serving.